-In the early stage, orthodontists provide you power chains to close gaps and correction of bite.
+In the early stage, orthodontists provide you with power chains to close gaps and correction of bites.

 But, most of the time you may get the chains in the late phase to fix the gap after completion of other tooth alignment procedures.

 However, you have to wear it to keep it in a certain position.